 It might also be a self-reflexive idea that he is played by the writer-director himself, orchestrating the events that have led to enormous human suffering, for characters he himself created in the script.
 The greater good of the company’s new medicines would correspond to the greater good of the audience’s film experience.
-Since the framing story is Shyamalan’s own superstructure to the events of the graphic novel, it is elegant that precisely he should play the courier, transporting the data stemming from the beach and “Sandcastle”, to the research headquarters, his own invention.
+Since the framing story is Shyamalan’s own superstructure to the events of the graphic novel, it is elegant that precisely he should play the courier, transporting the data stemming from the beach and “Sandcastle”, to the research headquarters, his own invention, as well as transferring victims to the beach.
 It is also amusing that it is precisely his character’s carelessness that becomes the undoing of the whole experiment.
 On his “plus side” comes the fact that it is his arrival as the driver of the van that seems to distract Trent from opening right away the envelope from Idlib containing the clue to their escape.

 The fact that the dying seconds of the film show the camera pointing down into the implacable, featureless ocean might indicate another layer of indifference: in the eyes of the universe we are all laboratory rats, left to ourselves to deal with all kinds of “unfair” accidents and illnesses, randomly foisted upon us.
 In fact there is curious lack of joy in the whole epilogue, even though Trent and Maddox are saved and Warren & Warren will face justice.
 The gaze down into the ocean can also be connected to the first seconds – forming a nice closuring echo – where the camera looked in the opposite direction, up into the air, before it latches on to the van (as if drawn by its movement and sound).